Last Modified: 01 May 2013

+You will be dropped off at centrally located accommodation in Hobart city.
 Please note this trip finishes on arrival into Hobart around 18.00 on the final day of your trip.
-Passengers will be dropped off at any accommodation in Hobart city or for a airport shuttle pick up.
-Please take this into consideration when booking any flights out of Hobart.
+Please take this into consideration when booking any onward flights out of Hobart.

 Please also make sure you have access to an additional US$400, to be used when unforeseen incidents or circumstances outside our control (eg. a natural disaster, civil unrest or an outbreak of bird flu) necessitate a change to our planned route.

 Visas are the responsibility of the individual traveller.
 The visa requirements for your trip vary depending on where you are from and where you are going.
 As a general rule most countries expect that you will have at least 6 months' validity on your passport.
 On arrival visitors may be asked to present return tickets and evidence of means to cover your intended stay.